 STEM is a global initiative to encourage greater interest and competence in science, technology, engineering and mathematics (STEM) subjects.
 The aim of the initiative is to address the declining participation rates in post compulsory STEM subjects and to prepare students for an increasingly technological future.
 Because of the important role that creativity plays in problem solving, it has been suggested that the Arts be included in the STEM subjects, resulting in acronym “STEAM” instead of STEM.

-The Carine STEM Centre and the STEM Gifted and Talented Program
+The Carine STEM Specialist Centre

 - Encourage greater interest and competence in science, technology, engineering and mathematics (STEM) subjects, and seek to increase the proportion of students studying these subjects in senior secondary years.

 - Develop in students skills for emerging industries and technologies including teamwork, problem solving, creativity, independent thinking, critical analysis, initiative and communication.

 - Ensure students are confident and adaptive users of technology to prepare them for the learning, social and employment opportunities of the future.

 A Whole School Approach to STEAM

 In recognition of the importance of creativity in problem solving, Carine Senior High School has adopted “A Whole School Approach to STEAM (Science, Technology, Engineering, Arts and Maths)” as a School Priority.
 The two main strategies used to achieve this will be: